Nopeify/Discord-Login/README.md

 # Discord-Login
-Simple Larvel auth for Discord.
+Simple Laravel auth for Discord.
 You're welcome.

 + Checks to see if the user exists or not.
 + IF exists, login the user.